theypsilon/PHPView-for-Chrome/README.md

 ```js
     [{"element": "value"}]
 ```

-Allows you to collapse branches.
+And it also allows you to collapse branches.